-Despite initially only launching with eight normal maps (discounting Fireteam maps), Treyarch’s CoD: Black Ops Cold War now contains 14 exciting options to house skirmishes.
+Despite initially only launching with eight normal maps (discounting Fireteam maps), Treyarch’s Call of Duty: Black Ops Cold War now contains 20 exciting 6v6 options to house skirmishes.

-Each map generally has something that makes it exude personality, for better or for worse, and we’ve done our best to break each one down and rank them in ascending order and tier them too.
+Each map generally has something that makes it unique, for better or for worse, and we’ve done our best to break each one down and rank them in ascending order and tier them too.

-Be sure to check out our complete Black Ops Cold War map guides with must-have tips for each map in the game.
+Be sure to check out our complete Black Ops Cold War map guides with must-have tips for the maps in the game.